 Specify a location to emulate a mobile device's ability to provide GPS information.
 Click Select Location to open the Mobile Location dialog box.
 This option is available only after you select Mobile Device.

 No Location – The default.
 The script will not use location information.

 Custom Location – Enter latitude and longitude in the fields.
 For southern latitude and western longitude, use negative numbers.

 Because node coordinates are not available when you run the script locally, selecting this option displays fields for you to enter latitude and longitude GPS coordinates for local playback.
 If you leave these fields blank, the script uses the default location of Detroit, Michigan.
-When the script is uploaded to the Dynatrace Portal, the node location overrides these local playback coordinates.
+When the script is uploaded to the Synthetic Classic Portal, the node location overrides these local playback coordinates.